jcast24/mouseweb/README.md

 Frontend
 - [ ] Create everything in Vanilla JS
+- [ ] Add three.js functionality for each item

 Add this stuff later
 - [ ] Create folder and initialize react project via vite